Close Menu

 It has become ever more common to spot hand sanitizer in public restrooms.
 The hand sanitizer is the gel – often alcohol-based – used to decrease infectious agents on the hands.

-Alcohol-based disinfectants are generally more effective at killing microorganisms than simply using soap and water that merely aim to wash away the microorganisms rather them kill them.
-These disinfectants are therefore preferable to hand washing with soap and water in most situations in healthcare settings especially.
-They are a key way may hospitals control infections all around the world.
+Alcohol-based disinfectants are generally more effective at killing microorganisms than simply using soap and water that merely aim to wash away the microorganisms rather than kill them.
+These disinfectants are therefore preferable to hand washing with soap and water in most situations in healthcare settings, especially.
+They are a key way that hospitals control infections all around the world.

-They have investigated a bacterium called enterococci that are common in the intestines.
+They have investigated a bacterium called enterococci that is common in the intestines.
 This bacterial strain is especially difficult because it is also resistant to antibiotics, a strain named Vancomycin-resistant Enterococcus (VRE).

 In many cases, VRE infections are hard to treat because the bacteria are already resistant to other classes of antibiotics.
 As a result, hospitals in Australia and around the globe have implemented strict hand-washing procedures to protect themselves and patients against the bugs.
 Hand rubs and washing containing isopropyl and ethyl alcohol disinfectants are commonly used.

-The researchers are yet to establish how the bacteria has managed this feat.
-The bacteria may have become more tolerant to acid and therefore survive better in our intestines.
+The researchers are yet to establish how the bacteria have managed this feat.
+The bacteria may have become more tolerant of acid and therefore survive better in our intestines.
 It is thus not given that it is the disinfectant itself that has caused the bacterium to change behavior.

 The results, published in the Science Translational Medicine Journal, explained that scientists made the discovery after testing bacterial samples over a period of 19 years.